-We will need to raise substantial additional funds over the next few months to support our operations, and such funding may not be available to us on acceptable terms, or at all, which would force us to delay, reduce or suspend our research and development programs, including our LUM-201 Phase 3 Trial, and other operations or commercialization efforts.
+If the 2024 Merger is not completed, we will need to raise substantial additional funds over the next few months to support our operations, and such funding may not be available to us on acceptable terms, or at all, which would force us to delay, reduce or suspend our research and development programs, including our LUM-201 Phase 3 Trial, and other operations or commercialization efforts.
 Raising additional capital may subject us to unfavorable terms, cause substantial dilution to our existing stockholders, restrict our operations or require us to relinquish rights to our product candidates and technologies.